wagtail/wagtail/docs/advanced_topics/adding_reports.rst

 (list)

 A list of the fields/attributes for each model which are exported as columns in the spreadsheet view.
-By default, this is identical to the listing fields: the title, time of the last update, status, and specific type of any pages.
+For ``ReportView``, this is empty by default, and for ``PageReportView``, it corresponds to the listing fields: the title, time of the last update, status, and specific type of any pages.
 For our example, we might want to know when the page was last published, so we'll set ``list_export`` as follows:

-``list_export = ReportView.list_export + ['last_published_at']``
+``list_export = PageReportView.list_export + ['last_published_at']``

 .. attribute:: export_headings